 By today’s standards, the existing development on the 1.4-acre property is modest, totaling 3,800-square-feet (though that number would rise with the renovations).
 But its value comes from more than square footage.
 Evans told Vanity Fair in 2009 that he made more deals at Woodland than at Paramount, greenlighting The Godfather and Chinatown there.
 Laurence Olivier even lived at the property for six months during the filming of Marathon Man.

 Evans, an avid tennis player and fan, hosted sports phenoms, politicians, and celebrities on the home’s idiosyncratic black and green court.
 Some names on Evans’ roster of partners include Barbra Streisand, Dustin Hoffman, Jack Nicholson, Ted Kennedy, Henry Kissinger, Novak Djokovic, Serena Williams, Johnny Carson and Merv Griffin.
 (The last two played regularly at Woodland).
 The Zaslavs’ plans include demolishing the tennis court and reconstructing it about nine feet east to open up space around the house’s pool.

-Architect Timothy Brian, former-White House interior designer Michael Smith and landscape architect and horticulturist Wayne David Hand will work on the renovations.
+Architect Timothy Bryant, former-White House interior designer Michael Smith and landscape architect and horticulturist Wayne David Hand will work on the renovations.
 The design plans include extensive details for the garden such as unique flower varietals created for and named after celebrities and nobility.